 Cooling Eye Mask

 A quick fix for puffiness beneath the eyes is to apply something cold to the area.
 Your options include the convex side of a chilled spoon, cucumber slices, or even ice cubes.
 Some people like to keep their eye cream in the refrigerator.
 Doing so not only helps it “depuff” the under-eye area, but it can also prolong the shelf life of the eye cream.

 If dark circles are bringing you down, a quick fix treatment for them is to cover them up with concealer.
 For some people, using concealer is easier said than done.
 It’s all about getting the color right.
 Stick with a product that matches your skin tone, rather than choosing one that’s a shade or two lighter.
 When you apply the concealer, pat it to blend it in, rather than rubbing it.
 Rubbing can cause more irritation in the under-eye area, making dark circles even worse.

 Coconut oil can help certain skin issues due to its anti-inflammatory elements.
 It’s also an effective alternative to dark circles under the eyes while also preventing further aging signs from developing like fine lines & wrinkles.
 You can rub coconut oil on the problem area, leave it on through the night, and wash it off in the morning as part of your daily routine.

 Injectables for Tired Eyes

-Quick fixes are great when you’re on the go or when you only have to deal with dark circles or under eye puffiness sporadically.
-But what should you do if you’re waking up with dark circles on a daily basis?
+Quick fixes are great when you’re on the go or when you only have to deal with dark circles or under-eye puffiness sporadically.
+But what should you do if you’re waking up with dark circles daily?

 Fillers such as Juvederm Volbella or Restylane can help to reduce the appearance of dark circles and hollows under the eyes for up to nine months.
 They are made from a smooth hyaluronic acid, so it’s less likely to form bumps beneath the delicate eye skin.
 The smoothness of the filler also allows for better control during the injection process.